Kotlin/kotlinx.serialization/docs/serializers.md

 -->

 To actually serialize this class we must provide the corresponding context when calling the `encodeToXxx`/`decodeFromXxx` functions.
-Without it we'll get a "Serializer for class 'Date' is not found" exception.
+Without it, we'll get a "Serializer for class 'Date' is not found" exception.

 > See [here](../guide/example/example-serializer-19.kt) for an example that produces that exception.